 Species Fat % Connective tissue

-%

 Pork 30 25

 Birds and Rabbits 15 10

-All other red meats 25 25
+All other red meats and mixtures 25 25

-and mixtures

 The definition does not in itself prohibit the use of any meat ingredients.
 It should be noted the European definition does not apply to raw meat and cuts of meat which are not ingredients of composite meat products.